pandoc/lua-filters/column-div/README.md

 The main purpose of this filter is to make it possible and give similar formating features for both Latex/PDF and HTML outputs.

+My guidelines are :

+1) Use Pandoc divs like many already have proposed for uneven and even columns
+2) Same functionalities and rendering in HTML and Latex+PDF
+3) Mess the least possible with plain Pandoc processing which is quite OK already for HTML (miss only column-count for even columning).
+4) Allow users to use unknown Latex environments from exotic packages if they wish, provided they include them in the preamble.

 Usage
 -----